sarahforzley/universal-docs/automation/schedules.md

 ## Conditions

-Conditions can be defined that determine whether a schedule should be run.
+You can define conditions that determine whether a schedule should be run.
 This is useful if you are using the same repository scripts for multiple environments.
 Currently, conditions cannot be defined within the admin console.
-Conditions are passed the current script and schedule as parameters.
-The condition scriptblock is run within the integrated environment.
+Conditions are passed to the current script and schedule as parameters.
+The condition scriptblock runs within the integrated environment.

 The condition needs to return true or false.
-Below is an example of a condition where the schedule will only run if there is an environment variable named `Slot` that contains the value `production`.
+Below is an example of a condition where the schedule only runs if there is an environment variable named `Slot` that contains the value `production`.

 ```powershell
 New-PSUSchedule -Script "MyScript.ps1" -Cron '* * * * *' -Condition {